Please note this is a preliminary programme outline and is subject to change

 Panel discussion: Sustainable MDT

-Peter Barry (UK), Sacha Howell (UK), Icro Meattini (Italy), Sandra O’Toole (Australia), Belinda Yeo (Australia), additional speakers to be confirmed.
+Peter Barry (UK), Sacha Howell (UK), Icro Meattini (Italy), Sandra O’Toole (AUS), Belinda Yeo (AUS), Wendy DeMartini (NZ)

 10:15 – 10:45am